 Astigmatism is a distortion that affects both reading and distance vision.
-It is usually due to the front lens of the eye (cornea) being irregularly shaped.
-It is sometimes inherited but can also happen as a normal characteristic of growth.
+It is usually due to the front surface of the eye (cornea) being irregularly shaped.
+This can sometimes be inherited but can also happen as a normal characteristic of growth.

 If you have astigmatism you may experience eye strain and tired eyes, particularly with concentrated tasks such as driving, computer use and reading.
-Glasses or contact lenses can correct astigmatism but are often only required for those concentrated visual tasks and may not be required full time.
+Glasses or contact lenses can correct astigmatism but are often only required for those concentrated visual tasks and may not be a full time requirement.

 |Highbury Optometrists Ltd||52 Mokoia Road Birkenhead Auckland||Ph 418 1347||Email shop @ highburyeye.co.nz||highburyeye.co.nz|